leyuanheart/SEAL/README.md

 Let $X_t=(G_t,C_t,\hbox{Ex}_t)$.
 We define the state $S_t$ by concatenating measurements over the last four decision points, i.e., $S_t = (X_{t-3}^T, A_{t-3}, \cdots, X_t)^\top$.
 This ensures the Markov assumption is satisfied.
 The number of decision points for each patient in the OhioT1DM dataset ranges from 1119 to 1288.
 Transitions across different days are treated as independent trajectories.

-The data used in the paper is called `trajs_mh.pkl`.
-However, for confidentiality considerations, we add some noises to the data and provide `trajs_mh_sim.pkl` in `data` folder.
-The code to generate these two data is placed in `generate_trajs_mh.py`  in `data` folder.
+The data used in the paper is called the `trajs_mh.pkl`.
+However, for confidentiality considerations, we add some noises to the data and provide the `trajs_mh_sim.pkl` in the `data` folder.
+The code to generate these two data is placed in the `generate_trajs_mh.py`  in the `data` folder.
 Once you have downloaded the raw data, put it in the same folder as the code, and then run the code to get the data used in this paper.

 ## Synthetic data

 Two OpenAI Gym environments,` LunarLander-v2` and `Qbert-ram-v0` are used to generate the synthetic data.
-You can run  `qr_dqn_online.ipynb` in `data` folder and change the `env_name` and `num_actions` to get `trajs_qr_dqn_lunar.pkl` and `trajs_qr_dqn_qbert.pkl`  respectively.
-These two files are zipped in `data/simulation_data.rar`.
+You can run  the `qr_dqn_online.ipynb` in the `data` folder and change the `env_name` and `num_actions` to get the `trajs_qr_dqn_lunar.pkl` and the `trajs_qr_dqn_qbert.pkl`  respectively.
+These two files are zipped in the `data/simulation_data.rar`.

 # Part 2: Code

 ## Abstract

-`seal` folder contains the core code to implement the proposed method and various utility functions.
+The `seal` folder contains the core code to implement the proposed method and various utility functions.

 ## Description